 If you don’t plan to sleep in your motorhome and just would like to park somewhere in the city, try French Quarter Parking Lot (GPS 29°57’38.2″N 90°04’18.3″W) – it’s not cheap but might be one of the limited options to park your RV.

-New Orleans Pass – Over 25 Tours and Attractions!
+New Orleans 3 Days Itinerary – Buy a City Pass – Over 25 Tours and Attractions!

-If you plan to intensively spend your 3 or more days in the city, it might be a very good idea to buy a pass to over 25 tours and attractions and save a lot of money!
+If you plan to intensively spend your 3 days in New Orleans, it might be a very good idea to buy a pass to over 25 tours and attractions and save a lot of money!
 Please check all the details, terms & conditions before you buy.
 Thanks to this New Orleans Pass, we saved money and saw most of the attractions in the city and the surrounding area.

 - Paddlewheeler Creole Queen